Tom Brady Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Season Stats

-- He's also chipped in on the ground, with 41 rushing yards (4.6 ypg) on 15 carries with one rushing touchdown.
+- He's tacked on 41 rushing yards on 15 carries and one rushing touchdown, averaging 4.6 yards per game.

-- The Buccaneers have thrown the ball in 66.7% of their plays from scrimmage this year while staying on the ground 33.3% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Buccaneers have run 66.7% passing plays and 33.3% rushing plays this season.
+They rank fifth in the NFL in scoring.

-- Brady accounts for 60.0% of his team's red zone plays, with 69 of his 377 pass attempts coming from inside the opponent's 20-yard line.
+- Brady has attempted 69 of his 377 passes in the red zone, accounting for 60.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Giants.